I was born in Peoria, Illinois Peoria is situated in the Illinois River Valley. The hilly landscape is beautiful and the Rust Belt vibes are strong.

 How I Read

 I always have my nose in far too many books.
 I prefer eBooks because I often search through my highlights.
 Furthermore, eInk readers are generally lighter and more ergonomic to use with one hand.
-They are also a joy to read in daylight and in darkness.
+They are easy on the eyes even with the sun overhead or in the depth of midnight.

-But the vast majority of eBooks are locked down and distributed in a way that is hostile to both authors and readers.
-I’ll write more about this in the future.
-In the meantime, here are a few ethical sources for eBooks:
+Unfortunately the vast majority of eBooks are locked down and distributed in a way that is hostile to both authors and readers.
+I have compiled an array of ethical sources.
+Please consider these the first stop for any eBook purchases.

 With a Little Help From My Friends